London St Patrick's Day Festival 2018

 This festival zone allows all the family to get involved with a great range of activities including games and stories about mystical secrets of ancient Irish tales including Grace O’Malley (Gráinne Ní Mhaille) the famous Irish pirate and the fairy Queen Maeve.

-The fun doesn’t stop there are also bubble shows, Stilt Walkers, Roaming Magicians, Balloon Modelling, Children's Entertainers and bodhran workshops meaning there is always time to dance to some great music, listen to stories being told and make the most of your experience with your little ones.
+There will also be bubble shows, stilt walkers, roaming magicians, balloon modelling, children's entertainers and bodhran workshops.
+Dance to some great music, listen to stories being told and make the most of the experience with your little ones.